pantheonscience/pantheonscience.github.io/projects.md

 [(E4S)](https://e4s.io/) Spack and other ECP technologies.
 E4S is a "community effort community effort to provide open source software packages for developing, deploying and running scientific applications on high-performance computing (HPC) platforms.
 E4S provides from-source builds and containers of a broad collection of HPC software packages."
 [1](https://e4s.io/) Additional details about this collaboration can be found on the project [page](/projects/e4s).

-- We maintain an internal repository of records of ECP Milestone artifacts.
+- We maintain an internal repository of records of ECP Milestone artifacts, which are available on request.
 These serve as:
     - Permanent records of the ECP Milestones
     - Examples and starting points for those wondering how a science simulation, the in-situ infrastructure, and post-processing work on the target platform.